Situation

 - Improvement fatigue — how organizations respond to the third or fourth initiative in the same domain that has produced no durable change

-Each of these is a cultural measurement, not a process failure.
+Each of these is a cultural signal that affects execution.

-Examiners who conduct interviews and walkdowns are assessing cultural signals:
+Leaders who inspect real work are assessing cultural signals:

-- Does staff understand the intent of the control, or only the procedure?
+- Does the team understand the intent of the handoff, or only the procedure?

 - Is corrective action documented and tracked, or completed on paper and ignored operationally?